Plumbing Contractor Registration

 - Continuation certificate stating your bond, already on file, is valid through 12/31 of the year for which you are registering

-An Original Plumbing Bond (Bond Requirements), for first time registrants or companies that have obtained a new bond not on file with this office;
+OR An Original Plumbing Bond (click here to view bond requirements), for first time registrants or companies that have obtained a new bond not on file with this office;

 - Certificate of Liability (for your company);

 - OCILB license – Website print-outs are not acceptable (not required for specialty contractors)

 - The same company name is not listed identically on all documents

 - One or more required document(s) is missing

 When registering with a continuation certificate, for quickest processing, send completed registration documents to HCPHCustServ@hamilton-co.org.
 Upon review a member of our staff will contact you for the option to pay with credit card or trust account.
 Otherwise, mail to:

 Cincinnati, OH 45219